 Their name originated from an old fort named Mothar or Moher, which stood on the tip of a nearby cliff.

 The fort, which was demolished in 1808, was eventually used as a material for a lookout tower during the Napoleonic wars.

 One of many tells the tale of an unusual rock formation that resembles a woman’s head and later received the name of “Hag’s Head.”

-Tips for visiting the Cliffs of Moher
+Films featuring the Cliffs of Moher

 The site isn’t simply a pretty vista but also includes an impressive number of hiking trails that offer spectacular views of their own.

-But if you are dead-set on setting eyes on the spot where The Princess Bride was filmed, visit first thing in the morning to beat the crowds.
+If you are dead-set on setting eyes on the spot where The Princess Bride was filmed, visit first thing in the morning to beat the crowds.

 Or better yet, visit on a foggy day—something about this type of weather gives the cliffs a mystical, mysterious vibe and is sure to be very camera-friendly, too.